 CSIR Built Environment

-The CSIR uses science, engineering and technology to contribute to the development and maintenance of the country’s economic infrastructure and the transformation of human settlements.
-The organisation’s main focus areas are the integration of data in decision-support systems for planning and maintaining settlements; improving the efficiency of buildings and developing new building materials and construction methodologies; developing design methods and maintenance procedures for road, port and railway infrastructure and developing models and methods for more efficient public and freight transport.
+The Council for Scientific and Industrial Research (CSIR) uses science, engineering and technology to contribute to the development and maintenance of South Africa’s built environment, including economic infrastructure, social infrastructure and the transformation of human settlements.
+The organisation’s main focus areas are the development of spatial planning technologies for the planning of cities, towns and regions; improving the efficiency of buildings and developing new building materials and construction methodologies; developing design methods and maintenance procedures for road, port and railway infrastructure; developing design methods for water infrastructure and developing models and methods for more efficient public and freight transport and smart infrastructure.

 Urban growth simulation